wzzhang-HIT/DwarfCode/README.md

 -------------

 1. trace2symbol.cpp and order.cpp:  record and symbolize the communication and computation events
-2. combine.cpp:                     merge the traces from these processes into a single trace
+2. combine.cpp:                     merge the traces from different processes into a single trace
 3. circle.cpp:                      identify and compress the repeating patterns in the trace to shrink the events size
 4. reconstruct.cpp:                 convert the merged and compressed trace into an executable program